ugr-sail/sinergym/docs/source/pages/wrappers.rst

   Then, if a environment variable is not included in the dictionary specified in wrapper constructor, then the normalization for that variable will be skipped.

-  .. note:: In case a new observation variable is added to the default ones for an environment, care must be
+  .. warning:: In case a new observation variable is added to the default ones for an environment, care must be
           taken in case observation normalization is to be done.
 This is because you have to update the dictionary of ranges of values available in `constants.py <https://github.com/ugr-sail/sinergym/blob/main/sinergym/utils/constants.py>`__ as discussed in issue `#249 <https://github.com/ugr-sail/sinergym/issues/249>`__.
 You can use the ``range_getter`` function of `common.py <https://github.com/ugr-sail/sinergym/blob/main/sinergym/utils/common.py>`__ to get these